Risk-Sensitive Credit Portfolio Optimization under Partial Information and Contagion Risk: Filter processes and martingale representation

 Here, the $(\Px,\FxM)$-martingales $W^{\rm M}$ and $\Upsilon^{\rm M}$ are given by \eqref{eq:WM-M} and \eqref{eq:MMi}. \end{proposition}

-In the price dynamics \eqref{eq:tildeP}, the volatility matrix $\sigma$ is assumed to be diagonal, i.e., all defaultable assets are driven by independent Brownian motions.
-The following remark shows that the martingale representation property under the market information $\FxM$ can be further extended to the case when the volatility matrix $\sigma$ is non-diagonal. \begin{remark} Let us consider the price dynamics of the $i$-th defaultable asset given by
+Note that in the price dynamics \eqref{eq:tildeP}, the volatility matrix $\sigma$ is assumed to be diagonal, i.e., all defaultable assets are driven by independent Brownian motions.
+This assumption can actually be relaxed as shown in the next remark. \begin{remark} Consider the price dynamics of the $i$-th defaultable asset given by